The Secret to Natural and Beautiful Lips With Dr. Bouzoukis Video Highlights

-Filler was used to augment the size of her lips while retaining a natural and attractive shape and contour.
+Injectable dermal filler was used to augment the size of her lips while retaining a natural and attractive shape and contour.

 This is a photo of a woman in her 50s who has typical age-related changes to her lips, the lips have lost volume, and their shape has changed from when she was more youthful.
-In addition, she is thinning of the white skin of her upper lip with the beginnings of some vertical lines.
+In addition, her skin is thinning of the white skin of her upper lip with the beginnings of some vertical lines.